How Do I Prevent Mammary Cysts?

-Breast tissue is very sensitive to a diet rich in fat (especially saturated fats and trans fats) and carbohydrates, since they can elevate estrogen levels.
-The overproduction of estrogen can cause breast tissue to be painful, the formation of cysts in many women, and increase risk of breast cancer and other gynecological cancers.
+Breast tissue is very sensitive to a diet rich in fat (especially saturated fats and trans fats) and carbohydrates since they can elevate estrogen levels.
+The overproduction of estrogen can cause painful breast tissue, the formation of cysts in many women, and an increased risk of breast cancer and other gynecological cancers.

-For the same reason, you should reduce the amount of body fat that you have if you are overweight.
+For the same reason, you should reduce the amount of fat on your body if you are overweight.

-Derivatives of soy, such as tofu, miso, and tempeh, are often recommended for their vegetable phytoestregens, although there are studies for them and against them, so we recommend that you check out the arguments yourself so that you can decide whether or not to eat soy.
-However, you should avoid genetically modified soy, so look at the labels of the foods that you buy.
+That’s why we recommend that you check out the arguments yourself so that you can decide whether or not to eat soy.
+Regardless, you should avoid genetically modified soy, so look at the labels of the foods that you buy.

-A diet rich in whole foods and low in animal fats, will definitely help you in the fight against cysts.
+A diet rich in whole foods and low in animal fats will definitely help you in your fight against cysts.

 Eliminate milk products